porsche-design-system/porsche-design-system/packages/components/src/components/link-tile/link-tile.examples.md

 ## Size

-The `size` property changes the font-size of the description.
+The `size` property changes the font size of the description.

 <Playground :markup="sizeMarkup">
   <label>